-CANCELLATION POLICY • If you require to cancel or reschedule an appointment, please provide a minimum of 24 hours notice prior to the appointment.
+CANCELLATION POLICY • Should you require to cancel or reschedule an appointment, please provide a minimum of 24 hours notice prior to the appointment.
 If you do not cancel or reschedule 24 hours prior to the appointment, a cancellation fee is charged as a matter of course, regardless of circumstance.
 If you are 20 minutes late, your appointment is considered canceled and you are responsible for paying for your appointment.
 The fee for missed or canceled appointments is to be remitted within 3 business days of the missed appointment as follows: